 An employee listening strategy is the catch-all term that describes the techniques employed by managers that enable them to develop a concrete understanding of the key factors that affect morale, job satisfaction, commitment, and the overall wellbeing of their workforce.
 The goal: to identify internal issues and, using reliable first-hand information gathered from front-line employees, take the necessary steps to address them before they develop into serious operational problems.

-The biggest difference between a fully-fledged listening strategy and the traditional employee survey, is the former’s ability to monitor change over a long period of time using multiple data sources.
+The biggest difference between a fully-fledged listening strategy and the traditional employee engagement survey, is the former’s ability to monitor change over a long period of time using multiple data sources.

 Such surveys still have an important role to play in the successful execution of a comprehensive listening strategy, of course, providing the perfect opportunity to gather feedback en masse.
 Nevertheless, maximum value can only be extracted if they’re supported by a broad range of tools and processes, each targeted towards a specific area or need.
 These include: